vmware-archive/Workshop/Lab09/README.md

 ### Step 02 - Run Eureka Server Locally

-Here we do the steps to setup and run a Eureka Server locally so its easier to develop and test with.
+Here we setup and run a Eureka Server locally so its easier to develop and test with.

 1. Open a command window and change directory to _Workshop/EurekaServer_